autognc/ELDP_IntelAeroInstructions/Groundstation.md

 These are the instructions to install packages on the ground station desktop.
 This instruction set assumes that you have already installed ROS Kinetic on the groundstation.

-- Disable firewall on the Groundstation (it prevents ROS nodes from communicating)
+- Disable firewall on the Groundstation (it prevents ROS nodes from communicating over the network)

 ```
 sudo ufw disable